“This post may contain affiliate links. Please read my disclosure for more info.

 For now, you can select ‘Wordpress.org’ themes.
 These are FREE to install and are what most people starting out choose.
 You can set up a nice functional blog using a free theme.

 As you move your mouse over each theme, you’ll see the choices ‘Install’ and ‘Preview’ appear.
 Browse through the themes and preview some to compare them.
 When you settle on one, just click ‘Install’.

 - One of the most popular free themes is ‘Genesis’.
 It’s featured in a lot of how-to videos and it seems to have a lot of popular features included.

-- If you see a particular website that you like and are wondering what theme they’re using, there’s a site called What WordPress Theme is That that may tell you the theme they’re using.
-On the site, just type in the name of the site you want to check, and it will try to detect their theme and reveal it to you.
+- If you see a particular website that you like and are wondering what theme they’re using, this site: What WordPress Theme is That may tell you the theme they’re using.
+Just enter the name of the site you want to check, and it will try to detect their theme and reveal it to you.
 It doesn’t work on all sites because some are professionally customized, but it’s interesting to try.

 Posts and Pages

 Most of the text you read on a blog is either a post or a page.
 There’s a simple difference.

 A post is an update that you’d write periodically.
 It could be every day, once a week or whenever you want.
 A blog post can be as long or short as you want.
 You may want to add a few pictures to it so it’s not just a long list of text.
 People can also comment at the end of the post, and you can configure it so you’ll get an email notification whenever there’s a comment.